percona/psmysql-docs/docs/quickstart-yum.md

         Complete!
         ```

-2. Use the `percona-release` tool to setup the repository for Percona Server for MySQL 8.0.
+2. Use the `percona-release` tool to set up the repository for Percona Server for MySQL 8.0.

     ```{.bash data-prompt="$"}
     $ sudo percona-release setup ps-80